ZachB123/ZachB123/README.md

 - 👋 Hi, I’m @ZachB123
-- 👀 I’m interested in Web Development
+- 👀 I’m interested in Web Development and Backend/Databases
-- 🌱 I’m currently learning JavaScript
+- 🌱 I’m currently learning SQL
-- 💞️ I’m looking to collaborate on Nothing
+- 💞️ I’m looking to collaborate on anything
-- 📫 How to reach me ...
-Don't
+- 📫 How to reach me zach.buchholz7@gmail.com

 <!---
 ZachB123/ZachB123 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.